 Leveling the Playing Field

-This information validates the fundamental importance of the Art Partners programs that utilize
+This insight validates the fundamental importance of the Art Partners programs that utilize

-- Critical thinking skills
+Critical thinking skills

-Believing that students cannot become what they cannot imagine, these programs empower them to recognize that imagination leads to creativity, which in turn, leads to personal and group innovation.
+Believing that students cannot become what they cannot imagine, these programs empower them to recognize that imagination leads to creativity which, in turn, leads to personal and group innovation.

 A few examples of our creative work include:

-For more information contact Outreach Education Director, Sophia Gevas at 203 966-9700, ext.
+For more information contact Outreach Education Director, Sophia Gevas, at 203 966-9700, ext.
 19 or via email.